‘Organic systems can improve under stress’ - Interview with the team from the MOJO Institute

 So adaptability is the defining characteristic of organic systems?

-Gerrit Keferstein:Yes, exactly.
-The greater the adaptability of a system, the more strain, i.e. stress, this system can convert into positive adaptation.
+Gerrit Keferstein: Yes, exactly.
+The greater the adaptability of a system, the more strain, or stress, that system can convert into positive adaptation.
 Simply put: If your adaptability is good, then stress makes you better.
-If your adaptability is bad, then stress makes you worse.
+If your adaptability is poor, then stress makes you worse.

-The diagnosis, management and optimization of adaptability are the central themes of regenerative medicine and are absolutely crucial for the prevention and treatment of chronic diseases as well as the optimization of performance.
+The diagnosis, management, and optimization of adaptability are the central themes of regenerative medicine and are absolutely crucial for the prevention and treatment of chronic diseases as well as the optimization of performance.

 So stress is necessary?

-So if you want to strengthen your immune system, you should do endurance exercises such as Run, To swim or cycling or Full body strength training exercises How Deadlift and incorporate squats into his training plan.
+So if you want to strengthen your immune system, you should do endurance exercises such as Run, To swim or cycling or Full-body strength training exercises How Deadlift and incorporate squats into his training plan.

 Can you have too much stress?

-Do we need to increase the acute stress?
+Do we need to increase acute stress?

-Joshua Sauren:A good example of these positive effects of acute extreme stress is cryotherapy.
+Joshua Sauren: A good example of these positive effects of acute extreme stress is cryotherapy.

 Doesn't cold cause colds?